Slo1k/GildedRose-Refactoring-Kata/SEM-changes-made.md

 **Justification:**
 - Implemented behavior for Conjured items, which was missing.

-- This fully implements the "Conjured" item behavior, which was missing before.
 - By using a dedicated strategy, we ensure the logic is separate from other items and adheres to the rules for conjured items.